jagregory/abrash-zen-of-asm/src/chapter-14.md

 Just to demonstrate the flexibility of macros, jump tables, and branched-to in-line code, however, [Listing 14-16](#L1416) is a modification of [Listing 14-14](#L1414) that branches out with 1-byte displacements at *both* ends of the in-line code, using conditional jumps around unconditional jumps only in the middle of the in-line code, where 1-byte displacements can't reach past either end.
 As predicted, [Listing 14-16](#L1416) is, at 908 us, a good bit faster than [Listings 14-14](#L1414) and [14-15](#L1415).
 (Bear in mind that the relative performances of these listings could change considerably given different search parameters. *There is no such thing as absolute performance*.
 Know the conditions under which your code will run!)

-[Listing 14-16](#L1416) isn't *blazingly* fast, but it is fast enough to remind us that branched-to in-line code is a most attractive option...and now jump tables let us use branched-to in-line code in more situations than ever, and often with improved speed, as well.
+[Listing 14-16](#L1416) isn't *blazingly* fast, but it is fast enough to remind us that branched-to in-line code is a most attractive option... and now jump tables let us use branched-to in-line code in more situations than ever, and often with improved speed, as well.

 ## 14.10 Forward References Rear Their Collective Ugly Head Once More